j33f/jQ2Cheerio/README.md

 ### The easy way

-This snippet show your how to directly execute some jQuery selector and get the resulting Cheerio object
+This snippet show you how to directly execute some jQuery selector and get the resulting Cheerio object

 ```
 var cheerio = require('cheerio');